fangedhex/tinybooter/README.md

 At the moment, I made this small software cause I was in need of a small software that can do that simple work.
 If you find any bugs or have a cool idea to improve it : don't hesitate to create an issue/feedback here.

 Want to add something yourself ?
 Fork this project, add your code and do a pull request :)

+If you want to support me financially, you can do it on [Patreon](https://www.patreon.com/fangedhex)